fewf/quiz-app-modeling/readme.md

 - Filter further by asking only for Student Quiz Question Responses where the corresponding Quiz Question Reponse is associated with a Quiz Question associated with a Quiz that is associated with that particular Class.

 ### A principal can see a list of all the teachers within their school who are using the app.
 A logged-in principal can be given access to two pieces of data to find out which teachers are using the app.

-1) They can be shown data pertaining to Quizzes, in particular the Persons who are creating quizzes.
-More importantly, 2) They can be shown data chronicling which Teachers lead the Class Sections that have Students that are associated with submitted Student Quiz Question Responses.
+1. They can be shown data pertaining to Quizzes, in particular the Persons who are creating quizzes.
+2. More importantly, they can be shown data chronicling which Teachers lead the Class Sections that have Students that are associated with submitted Student Quiz Question Responses.

 Questions to Help Development
 -----------------------------